Dinico414/XenonLauncher/README.md

 *   **Lead:** Nico (Dinico414)

 ---
-*Disclaimer: This app uses Accessibility Services for screen-locking functionality.
+*Disclaimer: This app uses Accessibility Services for screen-locking and multitasking functionality.
 It is not affiliated with Google LLC, Nova Launcher, or any other home screen provider.*